quicwg/base-drafts/draft-ietf-quic-recovery.md

 handshake packet that uses an unsupported QUIC version, and MAY be sent in response to 0-RTT packets.

-#### Tail Loss Probe and Retransmission Alarm
+#### Tail Loss Probe and Retransmission Timer

 Tail loss probes {{?TLP}} and retransmission timeouts {{?RFC6298}}
-are an alarm based mechanism to recover from cases when there are outstanding retransmittable packets, but an acknowledgement has not been received in a timely manner.
+are a timer based mechanism to recover from cases when there are outstanding retransmittable packets, but an acknowledgement has not been received in a timely manner.

 The TLP and RTO timers are armed when there is not unacknowledged handshake data.
-The TLP alarm is set until the max number of TLP packets have been sent, and then the RTO timer is set.
+The TLP timer is set until the max number of TLP packets have been sent, and then the RTO timer is set.

-#### Early Retransmit Alarm
+#### Early Retransmit Timer

 Early retransmit {{?RFC5827}} is implemented with a 1/4 RTT timer.
 It is part of QUIC's time based loss detection, but is always enabled, even when